KlfJoat/ripdvd/README.md

 # ripdvd

-A script to help me rip my DVD's from disc to ISO automatically.
+A script to help me back up my DVD's from disc to ISO automatically.

 The only time you have to interact with it is when the DVD label is blank or it's a duplicate name with a DVD you already ripped.